How to Evaluate AI Agents in Microsoft Foundry Step by Step

 I keep seeing them used interchangeably, including in serious technical posts.
 They are not interchangeable.
 With Agent 365 hitting general availability on May 1, 2026, getting this distinction right is no longer a pedantry exercise it’s a procurement, governance, and architecture decision.

-This post is the version I would have wanted before I started building.
+This post is the field guide to Microsoft 365 Agents I would have wanted before I started building.

 Microsoft 365 Agents: declarative agents, custom engine agents, and Agent Builder in the Microsoft Copilot host